History of pizza: Origins

 By the late Medieval and early modern eras, flatbreads, cakes or pastries eaten with toppings, such as galettes and cocas, were common throughout the Mediterranean region.
 In 16th-century Naples, some galettes were referred to as "pizza"; it was known as a dish for poor people, particularly as street food, and was not considered a kitchen recipe until much later.
 It was not until the Spanish brought the tomato from the Americas and developed the modern tomato that "pizzas" in their modern conception were invented.
 It is said that the tomato reached the Kingdom of Naples and Sicily, when it was part of the Spanish Empire, through either Pedro Álvarez de Toledo in the 16th century or viceroy Manuel de Amat, who may have gifted some seeds to the Neapolitans in 1770 on behalf of the Viceroyalty of Peru.
-At some point the tomato began to be consumed with flatbreads, although it was not then known as a singular named dish.

-Similar foods

-Furthermore, throughout Europe, there are many similar foods based on the idea of covering flat bread or pastry with different toppings, such as Alsatian flammkuchen, German zwiebelkuchen, French quiche, Chinese cōng jiānbǐng, and Sardinian pane carasau.

-Other similar foods in other parts of the world include Chinese bing (a wheat flour-based Chinese food with a flattened or disk-like shape), Indian paratha (in which fat is incorporated), the Central and South Asian naan (leavened) and roti (unleavened), and Finnish rieska.
+Sicily also has a distinct tray-baked tradition.
+In Palermo, sfincione is a soft, thick bread topped with tomato, onion, anchovy, hard cheese, and breadcrumbs and sold chiefly in bakeries rather than pizzerias.
+Nearby Bagheria has a white version without tomato sauce, using primosale cheese and sometimes ricotta; it is traditionally associated with Christmas but is available throughout the year.
+A local origin story reported by La Cucina Italiana connects Bagheria's sfincione to the cooks of the Branciforte household and to a preparation made by the nuns of San Vito in the 17th century.
+The account is a record of local tradition rather than archival proof for the date of the modern recipe; it also describes families bringing ingredients to neighbourhood ovens and the survival of 19th-century bakeries.